EchegoyenGE/algorithms-with-typescript/src/algorithms/sorting/Insertion-Sort/README.md

 ### Space complexity

-The insertion sort only use an extra variable called key, so the time complexity is O(1).
+The insertion sort only use an extra variable called key, so the space complexity is O(1).

  Information: [Insertion Sort - Wikipedia](https://www.programiz.com/dsa/insertion-sort)